Russia beats Finland 1-0 for 1st points at Euro 2020 - WHIZ News

 Miranchuk collected the ball on the edge of the area and slipped a short ball forward to Dzyuba, who laid it off deftly back to the playmaker.
 Miranchuk took one touch to cut inside Finland defender Daniel O’Shaughnessy and, with barely any back-lift, floated his shot beyond goalkeeper Lukas Hradecky and into the top corner.

+“I welcomed his move to Italy,” Cherchesov said.
+“He has always been a good footballer, but he needed to develop more as a person and get out of his comfort zone.

+“At Atalanta, he has had to prove himself in one of the best leagues in the world.”

-Finland coach Markku Kanerva had expressed his concern ahead of the game that his players might still be traumatized by the incident involving Eriksen on Saturday.
+Kanerva had expressed his concern ahead of the game that his players might still be traumatized by the incident involving Eriksen on Saturday.
+They wore T-shirts during the warmup with words “Get well Christian!” on the front, an idea devised by captain Tim Sparv.

+“My sense was that the players were OK,” said Kanerva, a former primary school teacher.
+“In my mind, that tells a story about the nature of the team.
+The players gave everything, but on the other hand some things are bigger than football.”

-Yet Finland, cheered on by about 4,000 fans who made the 200-kilometer (125-mile) journey from the Finnish border to St. Petersburg, was the better team in the early stages and had a headed goal by Joel Pohjanpalo ruled out by video review in the third minute.
+Indeed, Finland — cheered on by about 4,000 fans who made the 200-kilometer (125-mile) journey from the Finnish border to St. Petersburg — was the better team in the early stages and had a headed goal by Joel Pohjanpalo ruled out by video review in the third minute.

+Pohjanpalo, Finland’s scorer against Denmark, was also played through on goal later in the first half but had two shots blocked by last-ditch challenges.

+“How the game went, I think we deserved a point,” Kanerva said.

-Russia was humiliated at times by Belgium in its opening group game but found Finland’s midfield — missing captain Tim Sparv — much easier to dominate, with Miranchuk and Aleksandr Golovin standing out.
+Russia was humiliated at times by Belgium in its opening group game but found Finland’s midfield — missing Sparv while he recovers from a knee injury — much easier to cut through, especially when Miranchuk dropped deep to link up play.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports